List of metaphor-based metaheuristics: Harmony search (HS) (Geem, Kim & Loganathan, 2001)

-Harmony search is a phenomenon-mimicking metaheuristic introduced in 2001 by Zong Woo Geem, Joong Hoon Kim, and G. V. Loganathan and is inspired by the improvization process of jazz musicians.
+Harmony search is a phenomenon-mimicking metaheuristic introduced in 2001 by Zong Woo Geem, Joong Hoon Kim, and G. V. Loganathan and is inspired by the improvisation process of jazz musicians.
 In the HS algorithm, a set of possible solutions is randomly generated (called Harmony memory).
 A new solution is generated by using all the solutions in the Harmony memory (rather than just two as used in GA) and if this new solution is better than the worst solution in Harmony memory, the worst solution gets replaced by this new solution.
 The effectiveness and advantages of HS have been demonstrated in various applications like design of municipal water distribution networks, structural design, load dispatch problem in electrical engineering, multi-objective optimization, rostering problems, clustering, and classification and feature selection.
 A detailed survey on applications of HS can be found. and applications of HS in data mining can be found in.

 Dennis (2015) claimed that harmony search is a special case of the evolution strategies algorithm.
-However, Saka et al. (2016) argues that the structure of evolution strategies is different from that of harmony search.
+However, Saka et al. argues that the structure of evolution strategies is different from that of harmony search.